tshiamor/plantation/README.md

 work on pointclouds captured from a plantation

-### crop original pointcloud and work on a focuces section
+### crop original pointcloud and work on a focuced section

 ![image](https://github.com/tshiamor/plantation/assets/56265291/c5216657-8c62-4262-804f-1cdd967b5255)